Antipsychotic: Sales

 Antipsychotics were once among the biggest selling and most profitable of all drugs, generating $22 billion in global sales in 2008.
 By 2003 in the US, an estimated 3.21 million patients received antipsychotics, worth an estimated $2.82 billion.
 Over 2/3 of prescriptions were for the newer, more expensive atypicals, each costing on average $164 per year, compared to $40 for the older types.
 By 2008, sales in the US reached $14.6 billion, the biggest selling drugs in the US by therapeutic class.

 In the five years since July 2017 the number of antipsychotic medicines dispensed in the community in the United Kingdom has increased by 11.2%.
 There have also been substantial price rises.
 Risperidone 6 mg tablets, the largest, increased from £3.09 in July 2017 to £41.16 in June 2022.
 The NHS is spending an additional £33 million annually on antipsychotics.
 Haloperidol 500 microgram tablets constituted £14.3 million of this.

 Overprescription

 Antipsychotics in the nursing home population are often overprescribed, often for the purposes of making it easier to handle dementia patients.
 Federal efforts to reduce the use of antipsychotics in US nursing homes has led to a nationwide decrease in their usage in 2012.

+City and Hackney Clinical Commissioning Group found more than 1,000 patients in their area in July 2019 who had not had regular medication reviews or health checks because they were not registered as having serious mental illness.
+On average they had been taking these drugs for six years.
+If this is typical of practice in England more than 100,000 patients are probably in the same position.